ritual-net/infernet-monorepo/infernet_services/services/ezkl_proof_service/README.md

 ## Usage

-Inference requests to the service that orginate offchain can be initiated with `python` or `cli` by utilizing the [`infernet_client`](https://infernet-client.docs.ritual.net/) library, as well as with HTTP requests against the infernet node directly (using a client like `cURL`).
+Offchain requests to the service can be initiated with `python` or `cli` by utilizing the [`infernet_client`](https://infernet-client.docs.ritual.net/) library, as well as with HTTP requests against the Infernet Node directly (using a client like `cURL`).

 The schema format of